-The cooperative education partnership is designed to achieve the educational and career goals of our students in conjunction with meeting the future human resource needs of the co-op employers.
-Because co-op is an academic program, Kettering students are encouraged to remain with the same employer throughout the entire program.
+The cooperative education partnership is designed to achieve our students' educational and career goals in conjunction with meeting the future talent needs of the co-op employers.
+Co-op is an academic program and Kettering students are encouraged to remain with the same employer throughout the entire program.
 Experience has shown that, in most cases, it is more advantageous for the student to progress within one organization than to change from one to another.
-Each time a student begins with a new organization, they start over in the learning process and are often given less responsibility until their learning curve increases.
-Staying with the same organization throughout the entire program has proven to increase opportunities and the responsibility level afforded to the student.
+Each time a student begins with a new company, they start over in the learning process and are often given less responsibility until their learning curve increases.
+Partnering with the same employer throughout the entire program has proven to increase opportunities and the level of challenge afforded to the student.

 There are appropriate reasons for some students to request a new co-op employer or for an employer to terminate a student.
 This process is referred to as Reassignment.
 Students seeking reassignment must meet with their Cooperative Education Manager to help determine if the process is necessary.
-Kettering will approve reassignment after it has been determined that it would be in the best interest of the student and the employer (see below: Changing Co-op Employers).
-It should be recognized that changes in assignment are permitted, but are not granted solely on the basis of student financial gain, personal commitments or assumed responsibilities.
-The intent of the cooperative relationship is to meet the goals of both the student and the employer, but not at the expense of the other.
+Kettering will approve reassignment after it has been determined that it would be in the student's best interest and the employer (see below: Changing Co-op Employers).
+Changes in a co-op assignment are permitted but are not granted solely on the basis of student financial gain, personal commitments, or assumed responsibilities.
+The cooperative relationship intends to meet both the student and the employer's goals, but not at the expense of the other.
 A healthy respect for both is needed to maintain a successful program.

 Other Experiential Learning Opportunities

-Kettering University offers an array of experiential learning opportunities that can be interchanged or used to greatly enhance the co-op experiences of our students.
+Kettering University offers an array of experiential learning opportunities that can be interchanged or used to greatly enhance our students' co-op experiences.
 The best examples of these experiences include:

 - On-campus co-op opportunities

 - Research opportunities

 - Entrepreneurship opportunities